Colon Cancer Oncologist – Newcastle & Maitland

 If we need more information from you before a full discussion about your treatment options can occur, your oncologist will advise a second appointment.
 This enables them to undertake a thorough investigation into your diagnosis, prognosis and suggested treatment options.

 Once you and your oncologist agree upon a treatment plan, treatment will commence at our Maitland or Newcastle cancer clinic.
-Dr Paterson treats patients at two hospitals in the Hunter and Newcastle region – Newcastle Private Hospital and Lake Macquarie Private Hospital.
+Dr Paterson and Dr Zdenkowski treat patients at two hospitals in the Hunter and Newcastle region – The Newcastle Private Hospital and the Lake Macquarie Private Hospital.